World Cup 2026 Airport Transfer Penalty

-Short flights often look fast on paper.
+World cup 2026 Airport transfer penalty: Short flights often look fast on paper.
 But match travel fails in the parts people ignore: the ride to the airport, the airport buffer, boarding friction, deplaning, baggage claim, and the ride into the city.
-This tool converts “scheduled flight time” into a realistic door-to-door estimate so you can plan reliably.
+This tool converts “scheduled flight time” into a realistic door to door estimate so you can plan reliably.

 Use it for World Cup trips when you’re deciding between a domestic flight and a ground option (train/bus/drive), or when you need to know if your itinerary is “tight but possible” versus “fragile.”
 The output is designed to prevent the classic mistake: booking a “short flight” that becomes a long day.

-You enter: flight duration + city→airport and airport→city transfer times
+• You enter: flight duration + city→airport and airport→city transfer time

 What this tool does: Turns “flight time” into a realistic door-to-door estimate by adding city transfers + airport buffer + boarding + deplane/baggage + exit time.